Hamburger Cross Icon

 lunar secret set GH_TOKEN <your-github-token>

-Because component-cron only augments existing components, a component-defining cataloger must run first (see the Layering section below).
+Because both variants only augment existing components, a component-defining cataloger must run first (see the Layering section below).

 Layering with a Component-Defining Cataloger

-component-cron requires components to already exist.
+Both variants augment existing components only — neither component-cron nor component-repo can create them.
 Run github-org first so this cataloger has something to augment:

 catalogers: